Lemon Law In California: Your California Lemon Law Guide

 If your vehicle has one or more recurring problems that cannot be resolved within a reasonable number of attempts, Knight Law Group can help you.

-Our California lemon law attorneys have won record settlements for California residents saddled with defective vehicles.
+Our California lemon law lawyers have won record settlements for California residents saddled with defective vehicles.
 If your vehicle is a lemon, we can help you win a significant cash settlement.
 We have won large settlements for vehicles facing engine problems, malfunctioning transmissions, brake issues and other nonconformities that can make a vehicle unreliable or unsafe.

 We operate on a contingency basis.
 That means you pay no upfront costs for the help of our lemon law attorneys.
 If you win, the automaker is required by law to pay for your attorneys’ fees and costs.
 Our lemon law attorneys only get paid if you win.
 You pay nothing if we lose your lemon law case.

-Think you have a
+Think you have a lemon?